compgenomicslab/TreeProfiler/README.md

 # TreeProfiler Overview
-TreeProfiler is a command line tool designed to automate the annotation of large phylogenetic trees using a wide array of data sources.
+TreeProfiler is a command line tool designed to automate the annotation of large phylogenetic trees with corresponding metadata.
 It also facilitates the visual exploration of these annotations as phylogenetic profiles, making it a powerful resource for researchers working with complex biological data.

 Key Features:
-- Automated Annotation that integrates diverse metadata into phylogenetic trees, and summarizes annotation in internal nodes, including:
+- Automated Annotation that integrates metadata into phylogenetic tree, and summarizes annotation in internal nodes, including:
   - Categorical/Numerical metadata in TSV/CSV format
   - Taxonomic Annotation of NCBI/GTDB taxonomy database
   - Functional Annotation from eggnog-mapper output